Intercellular competitive growth dynamics with microenvironmental feedback: Introduction

 This paper is organized as follows.
-In Sec. \ref{model}, we introduce cellular competitive ability, microenvironmental feedback mechanisms, dynamics and production of all types of cells in our model.
-Numerical results and discussions are shown in Sec. \ref{numerical results and discussions}.
-We discuss the effect of microenvironmental feedback parameters on lifespan.
-Finally, we briefly summarize this work and give prospects in Sec. \ref{conclusions and prospects}.
+In Sec.~\ref{model}, we introduce cellular competitive ability, microenvironmental feedback mechanisms, dynamics and production of all types of cells in our model.
+Numerical results and analysis are given in Sec.~\ref{numerical results and discussions}, where we explain in detail the effect of the microenvironmental feedback parameters on the lifespan.
+Finally, we briefly summarize this work and give some relevant discussions in Sec.~\ref{conclusions}.